Fashion as the New Human Representation ✦

 5. Empathy Through Representation.

-When you sculpt yourself with clothing, also consider others.
+When you choose your clothing, also consider how it affects others.
 Respect diversity in fashion as diversity in humanity.
 The more styles we see, the more empathy we build.

 So let us not underestimate what we wear.
 Let us reclaim fashion as the art of humanity itself.
 For in dressing ourselves, we are not just covering bodies—we are sculpting civilization.